Applied Physics Program Overview

-The Johns Hopkins Engineering for Professionals Applied Physics graduate program—one of the few available in the nation—offers a wide variety of courses that will enrich your experience as an engineer and will prepare you for exciting careers in the research and development of cutting-edge technology.
+The Johns Hopkins Engineering for Professionals Applied Physics online graduate program—one of the few available in the nation—offers a wide variety of courses that will enrich your experience as an engineer and will prepare you for exciting careers in the research and development of cutting-edge technology.
 Career opportunities in applied physics is vast, including jobs in fiber optics, astrophysics, laser and quantum optics, nondestructive testing, and condensed matter.
 Taught by notable scientists from the Johns Hopkins Physics Lab, NASA, and the Naval Research Laboratory, you can focus on a wide range of topics, including optics, interstellar space, ocean science, solid-state physics, and more.
 Learn to develop new technologies and solve engineering problems.

 The program prepares you to: